WhereJuly/62-http-convenience-pack/readme.md

 ### Documentation

-The package is carefully documented for comfortable developer experience integrated with your IDE (e.g. see [VS Code](https://code.visualstudio.com/Docs/languages/typescript) TypeScript setup).
+The package is carefully documented for comfortable developer experience.

-From the good-named identifiers in code, thought-out autocompletion (see animated GIF [demo](#autocomplete-demo)), hover-popup doc blocks with usage examples on enums, constants classes and methods to the detailed readme with use cases and the modules' API references.
+From the good-named identifiers in code, thought-out autocompletion (see animated GIF [demo](#autocomplete-demo)), hover-popup doc blocks with usage examples on enums, constants classes and methods accessible with on-hover or `Ctrl-Left-click` when integrated with your IDE TypeScript setup (e.g. see [VS Code](https://code.visualstudio.com/Docs/languages/typescript)) to the detailed readme with use cases and the dedicated modules' API references.

-There is a GitHub [Discussion](https://github.com/WhereJuly/62-http-convenience-pack/discussions) available for question, as the usual GitHub [Issues](https://github.com/WhereJuly/62-http-convenience-pack/issues) for bug reporting.
+As well there is a GitHub [Discussion](https://github.com/WhereJuly/62-http-convenience-pack/discussions) available for question, as the usual GitHub [Issues](https://github.com/WhereJuly/62-http-convenience-pack/issues) for bug reporting.

 **Code Conventions**